Heritage Crafts

 Sub-crafts

-• Ligger making – Split hazel or willow rods used to form a decorative pattern on ridges and around the edge of long straw roofs.
+• Ligger (ledger) making – Split hazel or willow rods used to form a decorative pattern on ridges and around the edge of long straw roofs.

 Issues affecting the viability

 • Supply of raw materials: Decline in the demand for spars due to imports led to a decline in the active management of coppiced woodland.
 Hazel spars and liggers are often replaced by steel, wire or plastic fixings.
+There is also a dire shortage of straw, so stocks of long straw and combed straw will run out before next year’s harvest and therefore the demand for spars will also decrease.

 • Decline in skills: Competition from imported spars led to a rapid decline in the number of spar makers in the UK.